Frank Shawe-Taylor: Background to the dispute

 Land disputes in Ireland had been a contentious issue for much of the 19th century, with tenants of landlords insisting on fixity of tenure, which later grew into a demand to own their own land.
 In addition, The Land Purchase (Ireland) Act 1903 enabled the transfer of about 9 million acres (36,000 km²), up to 1914, from landlords to tenants.
 However, tenure and ownership of land was still a live issue on the eve of the Irish War of Independence.

-Shawe-Taylor family
+Shawe-Taylor

 Frank Shawe-Taylor was a member of the Taylor family of Castle Taylor, Ardrahan.
-He was related to Lady Gregory, and was married with a family, living at Moorpark House, Coshla, Athenry.
-Another member of the family was Captain John Shawe-Taylor.
+He was related to Lady Gregory, and another member of the family was Captain John Shawe-Taylor.

 Frank had served as High Sheriff of County Galway in 1915.

+In 1920 he was married with a family, living at Moorpark House, Coshla, Athenry, where he was a land agent to a local landlord, and was himself a tenant.

 The dispute

-Shawe-Taylor was a land agent to a local landlord, and was himself a tenant.
 Early in January 1920, a group of local IRA soldiers (including Mick Kelly, Bill Freaney and Larry Lardner) approached Shawe-Taylor on behalf of some local people who were requesting a road to travel to Mass.
 While Shawe-Taylor himself was amenable to their demands, his landlord refused them outright and made this known via Shawe-Taylor.